hackerdud3/PrepPalBot/README.md

     streamlit run main.py
     ```
 2. Open your web browser and go to the provided URL to access Prep Pal.
 3. Start chatting with Career Coach by uploading "your-resume".pdf.
-Type your interview questions and the chatbot will train you on interview questions.
+Type your interview questions and the copilot will train users on interview questions.
 4. You can also provide the URL of any interview questions website.
-The chatbot will extract and analyze interview questions and answers from the website.
-This information will be utilized to enhance the chatbot's responses when providing tailored answers based on your resume.
+The application will extract and analyze interview questions and answers from the website.
+This information will be utilized to enhance the copilot's responses when providing tailored answers based on your resume.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Prep Pal, please follow these steps: